 Since then.
 I’ve become a certified UM Teacher/Trainer.
 I’ve co-taught a virtual retreat with Shinzen Young, and I continue to mentor others teachers in training through UM’s Pathways and Compass programs.
 I lead workshops in schools (elementary, high school, and University), corporate offices, yoga studios, and online.
 I teach 8-week group programs, as well as work with clients one-on-one.
 I welcome the opportunity to support meditators at any and all levels of experience, whether they are new to mindfulness and meditation, or have a long-established practice with a specific technique, teacher, or tradition.
 While Unified Mindfulness forms the foundation of my training, my priority is always to meet people wherever they are and support them in their practice, working with them to integrate mindfulness, and then insights and benefits of their practice, into their lives ‘off-the-cushion’.

-If you are curious about working together, please feel free to get in touch for a free consultation to explore the possibilities.
-Whether it means working together, or just helping you get clear on what you’re looking for in a teacher or coach, I’d be happy to support your practice however I can.
+If you are curious about possibly working together, please feel free to get in touch.
+I’d be more than happy to arrange a phone call to talk about practice and explore the possibilities.
+Whether it means working together, or simply helping you get more clarity about what you’re looking for, I’d be happy to support your practice however I can.

 Thanks for reading.

-PS – Aside from mindfulness and meditation coaching and training, I’m also a professional musician (guitar, bass guitar, and occasionally drum kit), as well as motion graphics designer for the Canadian Broadcasting Corporation, and occasionally an illustrator and animation background designer/digital painter.
+Ps.
+In addition to mindfulness training, teaching, and coaching, I’m also a professional musician, motion graphics designer for the Canadian Broadcasting Corporation, and occasionally an illustrator and animation background designer/digital painter.